 Save the Dates are Great

 These allow guests to start planning in advance to be at your wedding.
 Save the Dates go out three to four months before your wedding.
 Include the names of the couple and wedding date.
 If you have a website for more information, feel free to add that on!
 This is just to put a placeholder on their calendar, so you don't need all the details listed.

 Invitations should go out six to eight weeks before the wedding.
-This gives guests plenty of time to plan for travel, accommodations, etc. Ask for RSVPs about a month before the wedding so you can give final counts to the venue, caterer, cake, etc. And be prepared that not everyone will RSVP, so you will have to follow up.
+This gives guests plenty of time to plan for travel, accommodations, etc. Ask for RSVPs about a month before the wedding so you can give final counts to your North Georgia wedding venue, caterer, cake, etc. And be prepared that not everyone will RSVP, so you will have to follow up.

 Photo Shannon Ford Photography, Invitation Typo Boutique